oesteban/hcph-sops/docs/data-collection/scanning-notes.md

     - [ ] Drag and drop the protocol's stack icon (🗇) corresponding to the `anat-T1w__mprage` sequence into the image viewer.
         The icon will appear AFTER the image has been acquired.

 - [ ] Make sure that the FOV (yellow square) includes the whole brain by tilting or translating the FOV.
 If the full brain, including the cerebellum, do not fit in the FOV, favorise making sure that the cortex is fully enclosed in the yellow square.
-For reproduciblity, it is better if the FOV across sequences have a similar center and a similar tilt.
+For reproducibility, it is better if the FOV across sequences have a similar center and a similar tilt.
 However, if it is not possible, the priority remains to include the whole brain in the FOV.
 - [ ] If two sequences have the same resolution and the same number of slices, you can copy paste the FOV
     - [ ] Open the sequence for which you want to adjust the FOV/geometry
     - [ ] Right click on the sequence for which the FOV has already been carefully positioned